 Following 3 children her breasts were sagging and a size 14 B. Dr Lanzer chose the saline implant via the submammary fold.
 He did this to give a very natural looking result.
 Initially the implants sit high but each week they lower into place.

 Clothes, hairstyle and makeup can all enhance cosmetic surgery as well as losing weight and living a healthy lifestyle.

 WHAT ARE THE DIFFERENT FORMS OF BREAST IMPLANTS?

 There are many different types of breast implants and surgeons tend to favor different types.
-Dr. Lanzer offers a full range of the saline, silicone, and polyurethane.
+Dr. Lanzer offers prefers saline.
 They differ in that the polyurethane is a foam coated implant which originated in Brazil.
 This Brazilian implant is said to have the advantage in that the surrounding skin interacts with the foam.
 Over the ensuing months, the foam slowly dissolves and the implant is locked in place.
 Some people describe this implant as like using velcros because the implant does not tend to move and tends to be fixed immediately once it is placed under the breast.
 Some surgeons believe that the polyurethane will have a less risk of capsular contraction.

 HOW DOES ONE DECIDE WHICH SIZE IMPLANT SHOULD BE USED?